 Washington Irving (yep, he of the Headless Horseman fame) even wrote a short story about it, ‘The Adventures of a German Student’.
 He wrote it in 1824 so the French Revolution was still in living memory for some.

-A severed head in a jar dispenses advice to Odin
+A severed head dispenses advice to Odin

 The head of Orpheus continued to sing after death